Wang-Jia-yu-cloud/data-analytics-portfolio/nyc-taxi-analysis/README.md

   - `vw_top_pickup_zones` — top 10 busiest pickup zones

 ### 3️⃣ Visualization — Tableau

-Interactive dashboard with filters for pickup hour, payment type, and month:
+An interactive dashboard was built to explore operational performance and passenger behavior.
+Key dashboard components include:

-- KPI cards for a quick overview of overall performance
+- KPI cards summarizing overall performance
-- Revenue and avg trip value trends to see how business performs across the year
+- Revenue and average trip value trends across the year
-- Trip distance distribution to understand what a typical trip looks like
+- Trip distance distribution to to understand what a typical trip looks like
 - Hourly and daily trip volume to spot peak demand periods
 - Tip rate vs. distance to see whether trip length affects tipping behavior
 - Payment type breakdown to understand passenger preferences
 - Top 10 pickup zones to identify where most trips originate

+Filters allow users to explore results by hour, month, and payment type.

 ---